A BLUEPRINT FOR RAISING PRINCIPLED MEN

 The MU programme delivers 24 online group sessions per year, structured into four terms, with each term focusing on one module of the PAGE curriculum:

-• Awareness (Nov – Dec) - Students learn about a wide range of career paths and opportunities open to them after they finish school.
+• Awareness (Nov – Dec) - Students learn about a wide range of productive career paths to develop their awareness of the opportunities open to them after they finish school.

-• Good Grades (Apr – May) - Students are taught practical study techniques and revision tools to strengthen academic performance.
+• Good Grades (Apr – May) - Students are taught about practical study techniques and revision tools to strengthen their academic performance.

-• Emotional Intelligence (Jun – Jul) - Students reflect on the emotional intelligence of the Prophets of God in the Quran, peace be upon them, and how to apply these qualities in their own lives.
+• Emotional Intelligence (Jun – Jul) - Students reflect on case studies of emotional intelligence from the Prophets of God in the Qur’an, peace be upon them, and consider how these qualities can be applied in their own lives.

 In-Person Trips